-Our approach to identifying and evaluating risk is led by asset-class and market specialists, and is informed particularly by the extent to which they expect risk events to occur within the relevant time frame.
+Within investments, our approach to identifying and evaluating risk is led by asset-class and market specialists, and is informed particularly by the extent to which they expect risk events to occur within the relevant time frame.
 Nonetheless, we recognise that some systemic risks may be slow to emerge but when they do have potential to be extremely significant.
 Climate change is one of these.
 Having become a signatory to the UN Principles for Responsible Investment in 2020, and given their increasing focus on the issue, we recognise that going forwards all responsible investors are likely going to need to do more in this connection in future.
+Achieving alignment between the experience of clients as delivered through portfolios, and the advocacy work of the organisations of which we are a member, will be a keep aspect of delivering truly responsible investment in future.